Multifactor Authentication for Site Administrators

 Enabling MFA for a Site

-Visit the Admin > Site Settings page and look in the Authentication section.
+Visit the Admin > Site Settings page and look in the Authentication section for 'Multi-Factor Auth Enable'

 Requiring MFA per User Role

-• Administrators can require MFA per user role on the Admin > Site Settings page.
+• Administrators can require MFA by user role on the Admin > Site Settings page.

-• Note well the note shown below the list of user roles: "Users whose role has the API Access permission will not be required to implement MFA."
+• Note well the notice shown below the list of user roles: "Users whose role has the API Access permission will not be required to implement MFA."

 You should not select the Pro Bono Restricted Access role.
 It will prevent them from logging in.
 That role is not yet supported.